-School performance on this benchmark is greater than the "Meets" achievement level less than 20 student ★ responses on a benchmark
+School performance on this benchmark is greater than the "Meets" achievement level.

+less than 20 student

+responses on a

+benchmark

-Symbols:
+Performance Symbols:

 Three symbols specific to the benchmark reports are used to represent performance by a school or district on each benchmark.
-The fourth symbol () indicates when there were less than 20 student responses for that benchmark and results are not available.
+An asterisk () indicates there were less than 20 student responses for that benchmark and results are not available.